A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Introduction

 \subsection{Acknowledgements}

 The authors are grateful to Markus Haase, Rainer Nagel, and Jean Renault for inspiring discussions.
+They also are thankful for many helpful suggestions by the anonymous reviewers of an earlier version of this article.
+Asgar Jamneshan acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 547294463.
 Henrik Kreidler acknowledges the financial support from the DFG (project number 451698284).
 Some of the work was conceived during his time as a scholarship holder of the Friedrich-Ebert-Stiftung and he also expresses his gratitude towards the FES.